 - Preheat oven to 350 degrees.

 - Place butter, flour, powdered sugar and lemon zest in the bowl of a food processor and pulse until it begins to form a ball.
-If it is really dry and won't come together you can add 2-3 teaspoon of water until it just begins to form a ball.
+If it is really dry and won't come together you can add 2-3 tsp of water until it just begins to form a ball.

 - Turn dough out onto a floured surface and form it into a ball with your hands.

-- Lightly dust the top of the ball with flour and then roll it out to about ¼ inch thick.
+- Lightly dust the top of the ball with flour and then roll it out to about 1/4 inch thick.

 - Using a 2 inch cookie cutter, cut the dough into cookies.
 Cut a hole in half of the cookies using the end of a piping tip or a small cookie cutter.
 Gather scraps and continue rolling and cutting until you have used all the dough.